oddbird/oddleventy/content/blog/2024/sass-compiler.md

 Webpack's `sass-loader` also has support for the Compiler API.

-1. Update to Vite version 5.4.0 or above.
+1. Update to sass-loader version 14.2.0 or above.
 2. Switch from `sass` to `sass-embedded` by running `npm uninstall sass; npm install -D sass-embedded`.
 3. In your `webpack.config.js`, set the `options.api` to `modern-compiler` for